shashankarya9999/Communications/README.md

 # Communications

-I worked with GNUradio and a USRP device in my university, to implement various modulation schemes in communications.
+I worked with GNUradio and a USRP device in my university and implemented various modulation schemes in communications.